fanchymarin/task-management-system/docs/DECISIONS.md

 - [x] Task creation form
 - [ ] Use Django templating engine for server-side rendering

-The frontend application was tweaked for the project's needs using Django REST Framework's browsable API, thus Django templates were not implemented.

-> [!TIP]
-> Visit this [GitHub repository](https://github.com/fanchymarin/invoice-management-system/) where I showcase a more complex implementation of Django templates.
+## Time Allocation Breakdown

+1. Docker Infrastructure: 4 hours
+2. API Design and Implementation: 20 hours
+3. Frontend Application: 5 hours
+4. Makefile recipes: 3 hours
+5. Documentation: 2 hours

 ## Key Decisions

-The most relevant decision I made was to use Django REST Framework for completing this task.
+The most relevant decision I made was to use Django REST Framework (`djangorestframework==3.16.1`) for completing this task.
 It's a framework I hadn't worked with before but wanted to test for this project.
 Although I could have chosen an approach using `Views` and `QuerySets`, trying the framework allowed me to glimpse the trade-offs of both approaches.

-I believe that on this occasion and with more time, I would have achieved more ad-hoc results by avoiding the framework.
-I could also have customized the frontend more using Django templates.
+I believe that on this occasion and having more time, I would have achieved more ad-hoc results by following the vanilla and more familiar Django approach.
 However, using Django REST Framework allowed me to focus on logic and project structure, setting aside implementation details that the framework already solves.

+Celery tasks and Celery Beat were not a priority in terms of services, so I decided to skip them to keep a manageable project scope and focus on the core features of the API.

+Endpoints for user registration and token refresh were not implemented in favor of a simpler session-based authentication approach using Django REST Framework's built-in authentication system.

+Frontend-wise, I opted to use Django REST Framework's browsable API instead of creating custom Django templates.
+But in the way of trying to customize it I realised that it was not as flexible as I initially thought, so I had to give up on rendering my own templates.

+Surely, with more time, I would have chosen to explore the following features:
+- Add user registration and token refresh endpoints
+- Implement user roles and permissions
+- Add the Celery service
+- Implement a frontend using template rendering, aside from the `/api/` endpoints
+- Add unit and integration tests

+> [!TIP]
+> Visit this [GitHub repository](https://github.com/fanchymarin/invoice-management-system/) where I showcase a more complex implementation of Django templates.